bjk127/Tax-Fraud-and-NLP-Demo/README.md

-## Sample data bases
+## Sample databases
-For purposes of this demo, I've mined three data sets using a corpus of (1) relevant policy and research documents from the World Bank Group and OECD; (2) Wikipedia articles pertaining to tax fraud; and (3) the ICIJ Offshore database.
+For purposes of this demo, I've mined three data sets using a corpus of:
+* (1) relevant policy and research documents from the World Bank Group and OECD;
+* (2) Wikipedia articles pertaining to tax fraud; and
+* (3) the ICIJ Offshore database.

-## 1) Policy and Research Papers on tax fraud
+### 1) Policy and Research Papers on tax fraud

 First, a corpus of relevant policy and research papers on tax fraud could be used to generate a tax fraud ontology.
 A collection of [12 policy and research papers](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/tree/master/pdfs) were downloaded and merged together.